extension-js/extension.js/RELEASING.md

 - `canary` releases must use a pre-release semver (validated in CI).
 - `canary` is intentionally silent: no release notes broadcast and no GitHub release event.
+- Stable Discord notifications are sent directly from the publish workflow.

 ## Optional hardening implemented